-The Furnival - who use drama and interactive classes to teach non-English speaking families simple English - decided to plant up herbs, flower seedlings and easy to grow veggies for Plant and Share, as a way to help people who live in flats with no gardens to meet.
+The Furnival - who use drama and interactive classes to teach non-English speaking families simple English - decided to plant up herbs, flower seedlings and easy to grow veggies for Plant and Share Month, as a way to help people who live in flats with no gardens to meet.
 Some took flower seeds for their balconies; others came back the next week to help tend the new raised beds.

-As well as the raised beds, they collected bean tins and painted the empty cans bright colours using leftover paint, then fillied them with fragrant herbs and nasturtiums.
+As well as the raised beds, they collected bean tins and painted the empty cans with leftover paint, in bright colours filling them with fragrant herbs and nasturtiums.
 The group hung them off the security grids on the building for their community to use over the summer.

-Over 140 families took part in Plant and Share as part of The Furnival's activities.
+Over 140 families took part in Plant and Share Month as part of The Furnival's activities.